 I let a man die.

 This young man, not yet unconscious but clearly in trouble and not understanding what had happened to him, laid half on his side, staring at his profusely bleeding arm, which had been nearly torn off in the accident.
 Both his legs lay at a funny angle, and his hair was matted in bright blood.
 Someone in the crowd said to no one in particular that they had called 9-1-1.
 As the group listened for the sounds of the sirens to let us know that help was on the way, we offered nothing in the way of assistance except silent hope and wordless prayers.
 A number of minutes later, the ambulance arrived and the EMT’s began working on him.
 I remember that he was still breathing at the time the EMT’s arrived, and continued my run confident that everything would be okay.
 I didn't know what the Bystander Effect was at the time, but looking back on it, not one of us moved an inch to actually help that guy.

 The next day, I read that the accident I had witnessed the previous day resulted in the death of a motorcyclist.
-The man had died of his injuries.
 While it was a collective failure on the part of the entire group that had gathered around him to either be unwilling or unable to offer assistance, I felt personally responsible.
 The week prior, a friend who volunteered as a firefighter in Chicago had offered me a chance to take a first-responders course that Saturday, free of charge, at his firehouse.
 It being college, I had decided that partying and drinking were more important than getting up early, and had ridiculed him for even asking.
 8 hours of learning how to stop bleeds, assist with breathing, and recognize the seriousness of injuries.

 If you'd like to learn more about ways to save a life and gets the basics on trauma medicine, please visit the following links to help get you started.
 We've compiled a database below so you can hopefully find some training in your area.
 At the end of the day, what we ultimately want is for people to not let what happened to me happen to anyone else.